binary-person/rammerhead/README.md

 Assuming you have node already installed, clone the repo, then run `npm install`.

 After, configure your settings in [src/config.js](src/config.js) and [src/config2.js](src/config2.js).
-If you wish to consistently pull updates from this repo without the hassle of merging, options configured in [config.js](config.js) and [config2.js](config2.js) will override the configs in `src/`.
+If you wish to consistently pull updates from this repo without the hassle of merging, create `config.js` and `config2.js` in the root folder so they override the configs in `src/`.

 Finally, there are two options in starting rammerhead: